inspiredlabs/cwb.us.org/README.md

 People make decisions on an emotional level.

 Your stories have already started to connect people to CWB.
+With 30 years of making an impact, it's clear that CWB have a lot of credability to offer.
 Now I have read Maggie's work, I expect as we _join-forces_ we'll come up with some cracking content!

 By meshing writing and design, we can use: